 Morally, many adult children feel obligated to care for their parents as they age, but family dynamics and psychological issues may impede that moral compass.

-This group of individuals are caught in the “sandwich generation” – generally described as middle-aged adults who are caring for their own children as well as their parents or others in their old age.
+This group of individuals is caught in the “sandwich generation” – generally described as middle-aged adults who are caring for their own children as well as their parents or others in their old age.

 “…treat caregiving as a business.
 Assign a ‘CEO’ to organize the family team and let each member choose the tasks he or she will manage.
 Don’t hesitate to outsource, either: The National Association of Professional Geriatric Care Managers is an invaluable resource for shifting some of the caregiving burden from family to trained professionals.” – Alexis Abramson, Ph.D lifestyle gerontologist and author of The Caregiver’s Survival Handbook: Caring For Your Aging Parents Without Losing Yourself